neilenns/KiCad9-CICD-template/{{cookiecutter.project_name}}/README.md

 Note that the output will not include the post-processing steps done by the GitHub workflow to prepare the BOM and POS files for JLCPCB.

 After a release the repo will be updated with top and bottom board images in the `docs/` folder.
 These can be inserted into the `README.md` if desired.

+## Variables

+The following variables are available for use in the project:

+- `VERSION`: The version of the project, pulled from the GitHub release version and short SHA hash.
+- `DATE`: The date of the release in YYYY-MM-DD format.